dheerajshenoy/dodo/README.md

 Whether you're reading academic papers, technical manuals, or everyday documents, this reader offers a streamlined interface and robust functionality with minimal resource usage.

-> [!WARNING]
-> Dodo is currently in alpha and may experience crashes or instability.

 > [!NOTE]
-> dodo version is v0.3.1
+> dodo version is v0.4.0

 ## Table of Contents